 - Specialized accreditation and external review processes and Academic Program Reviews.

 - Benchmarking with various types of peer groups.

 Bridges Common Learning Experience, a central distinguishing experience for all undergraduate students at Duquesne, is assessed at the University level.
 Academic programs, including all undergraduate, graduate and professional programs, are assessed at the School level.
-Departmental and program faculty within each discipline develop, implement and review all assessment plans and outcomes; they then share their findings through their annual reports which describe how the faculty will use them for improving student learning and academic programs.
+Departmental and program faculty within each discipline develop, implement and review all assessment plans and outcomes; they then share their findings through annual reports that describe how the faculty will use the findings to improve student learning and academic programs.

-Using multiple methodologies, including qualitative and quantitative measures, student learning outcomes are documented by Academic Affairs and the Schools through various means including:
+Using multiple methodologies, including qualitative and quantitative measures, student learning outcomes are documented by Office of the Provost and the Schools through various means including:

 - Assessment reports: each academic program submits an annual assessment report on student learning outcomes documenting assessment results as well as any resulting changes in curriculum, pedagogy, or resource allocation.